310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora angry %}
-I'm goin’ nowhere!
-I won't budge ‘til you gimme a reason that makes sense to me!
+I’m goin’ nowhere!
+I won’t budge ‘til you gimme a reason that makes sense to me!
 {% endbubble %}

 {% bubble Shinobu v2 %}
 Come on, Midori-kun!
-It's time for the specialty you demonstrated in MDM![^2]
+It’s time for the specialty you demonstrated in MDM![^2]
 {% endbubble %}

 {% bubble Midori worried0 %}